Far Reaching Benefits from Your Eating Disorder Recovery Work

 - Category: Psychotherapy and Recovery Work

 in your recovery work, you are not only saving your own life.
-You are putting in your community, your culture and the world a recovery system that works, that makes you sustainable and could make the world sustainable.
+You are creating a new way of life that makes you sustainable and can help support changes in human living that support the health of our planet.

 In my sustainability studies I continually hear the call to "think big."
 This means: